 Your right of access can also be exercised at any time by contacting us at [email protected]

-- How do I change the data the Union holds about me?
+How do I change or delete the data the Union holds about me?

 The Data Protection Laws require us to take reasonable steps to ensure that any personal data we process is accurate and up-to-date.